sstevens2/git-novice-mod/_episodes/09-conflict.md

 *without* updating from GitHub:

 ~~~
-$ nano mars.txt
+$ nano countATCG.py
-$ cat mars.txt
+$ cat countATCG.py
 ~~~
 {: .bash}

 ~~~
-Cold and dry, but everything is my favorite color
+# Load the fasta file into script
-The two moons may be a problem for Wolfman
+# Function to remove headers from file
-But the Mummy will appreciate the lack of humidity
+# Function to count the number of ATCGs in sequence
-We added a different line in the other copy
+# Saving output to file
 ~~~
 {: .output}

 We can commit the change locally:

 ~~~
-$ git add mars.txt
+$ git add countATCG.py
 $ git commit -m "Adding a line in my copy"
 ~~~
 {: .bash}